simplyhexagonal/string-crypto/index.md

 This project is open to updates by its users, I ensure that PRs are relevant to the community.
 In other words, if you find a bug or want a new feature, please help us by becoming one of the [contributors](#contributors-) ✌️ !
 See the [contributing section](#contributing).

+## v2 Breaking Changes

+- 🚨 This new version is unable to decrypt strings encrypted by v1!

+I've refactored out the usage of external libraries.
+These libraries used extra steps that only added unnecessary computational overhead with no cryptographic advantages.

+These extra steps did cause enough byte differences as to make strings encrypted with v1 unable to be decrypted by v2.

+- The `keylen` option has been removed and is now managed automagically by Node's `crypto` native module, depending on the chosen key digest.

+## v2 New Features

+String Crypto v2 allows for 12 more key digests, for a total of 19:

+- blake2b512
+- blake2s256
+- md4
+- md5
+- md5-sha1
+- mdc2
+- ripemd160
+- sha1
+- sha224
+- sha256
+- sha3-224
+- sha3-256
+- sha3-384
+- sha3-512
+- sha384
+- sha512
+- sha512-224
+- sha512-256
+- sm3
+- whirlpool

 ## Like this module? ❤